Ashutosh1406/Ashutosh-submission/README.md

 ALL THE Screenshots of the Project are in ScreenShots Folder.

- PS 😊: This is my 2nd Spring Application but tried all the concepts i learned as a MERN developer. ranting due to config. setup especially TOMCAT😒
+ PS 😊: This is my 2nd Spring Application but tried all the concepts i learned as a MERN developer. ranting due to config. setup😒
         WILL DEVELOP PROD.
 LEVEL applications soon.
         learning continues...